vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 minrec 30
 ```

-And the following [Count Factors Exercise](https://codility.com/programmers/task/count_factors/) is pretty much the same loop, just different counter and break condition.
+And the following [Count Factors Exercise](https://codility.com/programmers/task/count_factors/) is pretty much the same loop, just a different counter and a different break condition.

 ```bash
 function nfactors {